detailnet/denner-shop-api-spec/README.md

           }

           dropRecursive(this, 'this');
-        ' < ../denner-shop-api-spec/build/swagger/swagger.json > ../denner-shop-api-spec/build/swagger/swagger.no_texts.json
+        ' < docs/openapi.json > docs/openapi.no_texts.json

-The file will be located at `build/swagger/swagger.no_texts.json`.
+The file will be located at `docs/openapi.no_texts.json`.

 To compress all your JSON data execute following (JSON processor needed):

-        for f in `ls ../denner-shop-api-spec/build/swagger/*.json | grep -v "compressed"` do
-          json -o json-0 < $f > "${f%.json}.compressed.json"
+        json -o json-0 < docs/openapi.no_texts.json > docs/openapi.no_texts.compressed.json
-        done

 #### HTML
 You can also generate a static HTML page: